Skip to Content

 How to Fix the Problem

 Thankfully, taking care of mealybugs is as simple as you might think.
-A light infestation can be removed by just picking them off the plants.
+You can fix a light infestation by just picking the bugs off the plants.

 In some plants, you can also apply imidacloprid.
-This spreads throughout the plant, killing the pests that feed on it.
-These are just a few tips to get rid of the white spots on your plants!
+It spreads throughout the plant, killing the pests that feed on it.